RastislavKish/VScan/readme.md

 VScan is a versatile app, which however is equipped with a highly-streamlined interface which should be easy, convenient and straight-forward to use in any situation.

 After opening, you land directly on the scanning screen, where you can press the Scan button to take an image and apply the currently active cognitive tool (config in Vscan terminology).
 On the upper bar, you have a several quick action buttons, which let you ask a question, set up the system prompt, user prompt or save the last taken image to your gallery.
+The buttons triggering user input work on a textual basis, long pressing will use voice input (although this is not fully tuned to my liking yet).

 Setting the system or user prompt is a temporary action, these changes won't be saved to the currently active config and will be reset either upon changing configs, or upon hitting the Reset button on the upper bar, unless you explicitly decide to save them.
 This is useful either to throw in a random user prompt you may suddenly need to use without spending time on creating a new config, or simply for testing out new prompts.

 Under the Scan button, there is a multipurpose edit field, which is used for various text input operations, like entering the system / user prompt, or sending a message to the conversation, this is the default action.

-If you switch to the Options tab, you can see the entire configuration of the currently active cognitive tool, including its name, prompts, used camera, image resolution etc. Any changes made to these parameters are temporary, until you either hit the Update button, which saves these changes, or the create button, which saves a new cognitive tool with the configured parameters.
+If you switch to the Options tab or swipe left, you can see the entire configuration of the currently active cognitive tool, including its name, prompts, used camera, image resolution etc. Any changes made to these parameters are temporary, until you either hit the Update button, which saves these changes, or the create button, which saves a new cognitive tool with the configured parameters.
 Note.
 It is not possible to update the Base config and File description config, these are intended to be used for deriving custom configurations, and thus are immutable, you can either use them as they are, or derive your own variants and configure them to be used by default in the app settings.

-The Config list tab includes a list of your cognitive tools, here you can either click on one to use it on the Scan tab, or long press one to apply it on the currently captured image (this is called consulting the config).
+The Config list tab, accessible by a swipe to the right, includes a list of your cognitive tools, here you can either click on one to use it on the Scan tab, or long press one to apply it on the currently captured image (this is called consulting the config).

-Eventually, the Conversation tab displays the currently active conversation, where you can access the past messages.
+Eventually, the Conversation tab, which you can access by swiping up, displays the currently active conversation, where you can access the past messages.

 ## Attributions

 Asset | Author | Source
 --- | --- | ---
-Icon | <a href="https://www.flaticon.com/free-icons/qr-scan" title="qr scan icons">Qr scan icons created by Bharat Icons - Flaticon</a> | [Flaticon](https://www.flaticon.com/free-icon/scanning_7698853?term=scanner&page=1&position=3&origin=search&related_id=7698853)
 Shutter sound | [InspectorJ](https://freesound.org/people/InspectorJ/) | [FreeSound](https://freesound.org/people/InspectorJ/sounds/360329/)

 ## Privacy policy